-Rule 84 - General provisions
+Rule 85 - General provisions

-Pursuant to Resolution 353 (2013)REV, the purpose of the present rules is to define the arrangements for organising the post-monitoring and postelectoral political dialogue with all levels of government of the Council of Europe member States, with the aim of achieving the objective set forth in the aforementioned resolution, namely to pursue a political dialogue with national authorities of member States in order to implement the Congress recommendations addressed to the authorities.
+Pursuant to Resolution 353 (2013)REV, the purpose of the present rules is to define the arrangements for organising the post-monitoring and post-electoral political dialogue with all levels of government of the Council of Europe member States, with the aim of achieving the objective set forth in the aforementioned resolution, namely to pursue a political dialogue with national authorities of member States in order to implement the Congress recommendations addressed to the authorities.

-Rule 85 - The post-monitoring dialogue
+Rule 86 - The post-monitoring dialogue

 The post-monitoring procedure may be carried out at the joint request of the Congress and the national authorities to which the Committee of Ministers addressed a Congress recommendation on local and/or regional democracy.
-Following this request, the procedure shall comprise five phases:
+Following this request, the procedure shall comprise four phases:

-- a. an exchange of views with the Permanent Representative to the Council of Europe of the country concerned; - a political exchange with national authorities and other relevant stakeholders in order to identify the priorities laid down in the adopted recommendation; - c. the development of a roadmap by the Congress delegation, in cooperation with national authorities, in order to determine the main steps necessary to implement the recommendations; - d. a political dialogue with the national authorities in order to agree on the roadmap;
+- a. an exchange of views with the Permanent Representative to the Council of Europe of the country concerned; b. a political exchange with national authorities and other - b. a political exchange with national authorities and other relevant stakeholders in order to identify the priorities laid down in the adopted recommendation; - the development of a roadmap by the Congress delegation, in co-operation with national authorities, in order to determine the main steps necessary to implement the recommendations; a political dialogue with the national authorities in order to - d. a political dialogue with the national authorities in order to agree on the roadmap.

-1 Chapter based on Resolution 353 (2013)REV adopted by the Congress on 30 October 2013.
+1 Chapter based on Resolution 353 (2013)REV adopted by the Congress on 30 October 2013